dscripka/openWakeWord/docs/models/hey_mycroft.md

 # Other Considerations

-While the model was trained to be robust to background noise and reverberation, it will still perform the best when the audio is relativey clean and free of overly loud background noise.
+While the model was trained to be robust to background noise and reverberation, it will still perform the best when the audio is relatively clean and free of overly loud background noise.
 In particular, the presence of audio playback of music/speech from the same device that is capturing the microphone stream may result in significantly higher false-reject rates unless acoustic echo cancellation (AEC) is performed via hardware or software.